 Solution:

-Let's consider the firing point as our origin for coordinates.
+Let's consider the firing point as the origin of our coordinate system.
 We will take upward as positive for $y$ and rightward as positive for $x$.
 Since the projectile hits the ground below our chosen origin, its coordinates are $(x=?,y=-200\,{\rm m})$.

 (a) The formula for the horizontal distance of a projectile is given by $\Delta x=(v_0\,\cos \theta)\, t$.
 We are asked to find the total distance from the launching point to the striking point $(x=?,y=-200\,{\rm m})$, which is known as the range of the projectile.
 Therefore, we need to determine the total time of flight.